A word from Dr David Lussier MD, FRCPC

 - Leave the room if a staff member asks you to when a medical procedure is about to take place, and only go back in when instructed to.

-- Follow the instructions as to which bathrooms you can use and the health and safety precautions and instructions.
-For example, using bathrooms in a hot zone is not recommended.
+- Ask which bathrooms you can use and the health and safety precautions and instructions.
+For example, using bathrooms in a hot zone is not recommended for informal caregivers and visitors.

 For more details, read the Information sheet for informal and family caregivers whose loved one is institutionalized - Coronavirus (COVID‑19) .